Overview

 PRELIMINARY RESULTS

 Our A/B testing delivered clear insights.
 We discovered that Version B of our form design significantly increased donations.
-This adjustment resulted in a 30% rise in conversion rates, underscoring the impact of user-centric design in fostering positive actions.
+This adjustment resulted in the conversion rate increasing from 3% to 12%, which is an increase of 9 percentage points.

 Lessons learned